ssargent/aether-core-editor/README.md

 A modern web-based editor for creating immersive text-based gaming worlds.
 The Aether Core Editor provides a beautiful, intuitive interface for managing game world data through powerful gRPC protobuf services.

+> **This is real software** However it is also a testbed for working with agent mode LLMs for software development.
+Its not going to be useful for quite some time and may never follow a normal software life cycle.

 ## Architecture

 - **Backend**: Go with Connect-RPC framework